andrasq/node-docs/klog.md

 Status
 ----------------

+Usable right now, though could use some more unit tests.

 * fully functional
 * all logged lines show up in server log in order, no duplicates, no omissions